dghacks/true-review/README.md

 true-review
 ===========

-Generalize Amazon reviews to one word.
-Chrome Extension
+Chrome Extension which generalizes all Amazon reviews for a specific product to one word.